elp-revive/clean-buffers/README.md

 ## How to use

-config `useless-buffer-names' or `useless-buffer-time-out' and then execute the following commands:
+config `useless-buffer-names` or `useless-buffer-time-out` and then execute the following commands:

-`clean-buffers-kill-useless-buffers' to clean useless buffers
+`clean-buffers-kill-useless-buffers` to clean useless buffers

-or `clean-buffers-turn-on-auto-clean-buffers' to clean useless buffers automatically
+or `clean-buffers-turn-on-auto-clean-buffers` to clean useless buffers automatically

 ## Customization